A durable execution engine for running tasks durably and resiliently.

 parentTask --> taskB

-The onRunAndChildrenComplete
+The finalize

 task is run after the runParent

-function and all the children
+function and all the children tasks complete.
+It

-tasks complete.
-It is useful for combining the output of the runParent
+is useful for combining the output of the runParent

-tasks.
-The output of the onRunAndChildrenComplete
+function and children tasks.
+The output of

 task is the output of the parent task.